New: morning proactivity checks

 Three times across two months, the agent invented a Stripe webhook signature header that doesn't exist.
 Each time you corrected it by reading the real payload.

-Action: prevention hook
+Action: guardrail hook

 3. Observation